-In today’s fast-paced, world where one is overburdened with work and is hard-pressed to meet deadlines, one often ends up suffering from bad-eating habits, a disturbed bio-clock and lack of physical activity leads to obesity.
-According to a study conducted in 2017, India has the second-highest number of obese children (14.4 million) in the world and it has the third-highest number of obese people in the world (20 % of adults) after US and China, in accordance with a DNA report.
+In today’s fast-paced, world where one is overburdened with work and is hard-pressed to meet deadlines, one often ends up suffering from bad-eating habits, a disturbed bio-clock and obesity due to a lack of physical activity.
+According to a study conducted in 2017, India has the second-highest number of obese children (14.4 million) in the world and it has the third-highest number of obese people in the world (11% of all adolescents & 20 % of all adults) after US and China, as per a DNA report.

 Three essentials for weight management are: